AdrianC2000/InvoiceScannerApp/README.md

 ![response panel](https://github.com/AdrianC2000/InvoiceScannerApp/blob/main/docs_images/response_panel.png)

 ## 3. Invoice documents requirements
-1. Presented version supports only invoices in Polish language (but switching the app to handle new language is pretty straightforward and requires changes that will be described in this *file*).
+1. The presented version supports only invoices in the Polish language (but switching the app to handle a new language is pretty straightforward and only requires changes in the headers and key data labels - check [table_headers_database.json](https://github.com/AdrianC2000/InvoiceScannerApp/blob/main/classifiers/headers_classifier/table_headers_database.json) and [key_words_database.json](https://github.com/AdrianC2000/InvoiceScannerApp/blob/main/classifiers/block_classifier/key_words_database.json)).
 2. Table product contains borders - borderless tables are currently not supported. (this feature is on the roadmap :)
 3. Only supported file types are jpg, png and pdf - for pdf files each page is processed as separated invoice (multi page invoices are not supported yet).
-4. Invoice contains typical words and phrases which allow the invoice to be parsed.
+4. Invoice contains typical words and phrases that allow the invoice to be parsed.

 ## 4. Project structure
 <img src="https://github.com/AdrianC2000/InvoiceScannerApp/blob/main/docs_images/application_structure.png"  width="50%" height="50%"> <br> <br>